MinmaoWang/HSRL/README.md

 ## 🧩 Acknowledgements

-This project builds upon the **RL4RS** framework and extends it with **hierarchical semantic representations** for structured reinforcement learning in large-scale recommendation scenarios.
+The code implementation and framework details of this project are built upon the work presented in the following paper.
+For more in-depth information regarding the framework architecture and implementation specifics, please refer directly to the original publication:

+🔗 Exploration and Regularization of the Latent Action Space in Recommendation ([arXiv:2302.03431](https://arxiv.org/pdf/2302.03431))